grishkam/QuickFigures/UserGuide/User Guide.md

     - The **Layout Selector Tool** is a version of the object selector that selects only [layouts](#Layouts) (even if a layout is behind another object).
 Although layouts may be selected using the **Object Selector Tool**, users may find the **Layout Selector Tool** more convenient if a lot of objects are in front of the layout.

 ![image](images/tools/Shape_Tools.png)
-    - The shape tools can be used to draw a variety of shapes.
+    - The shape tools can be used to draw a variety of [shapes](#Shapes).
 A user can switch back to the **Object Selector Tool** by pressing the spacebar or enter.
 Right clicking on the tool icons shows the variety of alternate shapes.
 One may draw rectangles, circles, arrows, polygons, lines, curves, stars, gears, triangles, blobs, and other shapes.

 ![image](images/tools/TextTool.png)
-    - **Add Text Tool** is used to draw a fragment of text.
+    - **Add Text Tool** is used to draw a fragment of [text](#Text).
 A user can right click on this tool for access to specialized versions of it.
 The tool may also be used to edit text.

 ![image](images/tools/QuickFigure.png)
     - **The Quick Figure Tool** creates a new figure from a multidimensional image.
 If an image is open in ImageJ, that image will be used to create a figure, otherwise the user will be asked to choose a file.
 New figures may either be split channel or contain only the merged image depending on what the user has set as the default template.
-   -See other sections for details of specialized tools.

 ![image](images/tools/InsetTool.png)
-    - **The Inset Tool** creates a set of small panels that represent a subsection of the parent panel.
+    - **The Inset Tool** creates a set of small panels that show a subsection of the parent image.
 To use this tool, a figure must already be created.
 The user can draw a region of interest on one of the image panels in an existing figure.
 This tool then creates a series of smaller "daughter" panels beside the parent panel.
 Users can later resize or rotate those regions of interest to change what is displayed in the daughter panels.
 By double cliking on the inset tool, users can access a dialog that may be used to change how the tool creates daughter panels (altering preferred location, scale factor or number of panels).
 The regions of interest are editable objects that can be altered just like any [shape](#Shapes).
-Right cliking on the regions of interest brings up a popup menu with options related to the daughter panels.
+Right cliking on the regions of interest (the ['frames'](#Insets-and-Frames)) brings up a popup menu with options related to the daughter panels.

 ## Section 3: Editing Figures and Channels